iesgn/openstack-debian-ansible/README.md

     https://vagrantcloud.com/albertomolina/boxes/debian-jessie-amd64

-Download and install it locally with:
+You can download and install it locally with:

     vagrant box add --name albertomolina/debian-jessie-amd64 https://vagrantcloud.com/albertomolina/boxes/debian-jessie-amd64

+If you are going to use these playbooks with physical serves, ignore the Vagranfile and configure ansible.cfg properly.

 ## Configuration

 ![schema](https://raw.githubusercontent.com/iesgn/openstack-debian-ansible/master/img/openstack-debian-ansible.png)

+**At this moment the playbooks are tested only in an "AllinOneNode" schema.**

-The file groups_var/all contains all variables needed by ansible playbooks and they can be customized.
-It's **mandatory** to define the following variables according your LAN:
+The file *groups_var/all* contains all variables needed by ansible playbooks and they can be customized if needed.
+It's **mandatory** to define the following variables according to your LAN:

     controller_external_ip: 192.168.1.101
 	storage_external_ip: 192.168.1.101